Last Updated on February 5, 2023

 Related reading:

 Calendula is great companion plant to use in strawberry bed because it repels nematodes.
-Also, you can plant calendula with asparagus to repel asparagus beetles.

 Related reading: